frankfeder/election-analysis/README.md

         f"% of All Votes Cast From H.T.
 County: {highest_turnout_county_pct:.1f}%\n" f"-------------------------\n\n")
 ```
-If the data had another feature we'd like to group by (voter ZIP code for example) it would be the third time we would be duplicating code and only minor changes.
+If the data had another feature we'd like to group by (voter ZIP code for example) it would be the third time we would be duplicating code and making only minor changes.
 My final recommendation to make this script more robust would be to abstract the generation of the text blocks per summarized feature.
 One possible implementation could be an input prompt that asks the user to provide the index and name of the feature they'd like to summarize.
 A different implementation could define a dictionary of {features:indices} that are then iterated through to allow for the summarization of many features very quickly.